 Providers do not directly link patients to a Health Plan.
 Medicaid and LaCHIP enrollees select their Health Plans and indicate their preferred provider or, if no choice is made, they are assigned to a Plan.
-Once enrollees choose a Plan or are automatically assigned, they have 90 days to change Plans for any reason.
-After 90 days, the patients are locked into that Health Plan until the next open enrollment, unless they have good cause to change Plans.
+During the first 90 days of enrollment, enrollees can change Plans for any reason.
+After the initial 90 days, the patients are locked into that Health Plan until the next open enrollment, unless they have good cause to change Plans.
 Patients wishing to change Health Plans should be referred to the Enrollment Center’s toll-free number, 1-855-BAYOU-4U.
 Patients wishing to change doctors should be referred to their Health Plan’s Member Services toll free number.

 Medicare Dual eligibles are excluded from Health Plan enrollment.
-For members with commercial insurance as the primary payer, Medicaid via the BAYOU HEALTH Plan will be the payer of last resort.
-Those members enrolled in LaHIPP (DHH is paying the employee’s share of the premium for employer sponsored insurance) are excluded.
+For members with commercial insurance as the primary payer, Medicaid via the Bayou Health Plan will be the payer of last resort.

 Health Plans can ensure better coordination of member services, and will ease the burden on providers by assuming responsibility for referrals, care management services and disease management services.
-Health Plans have more flexibility than the current Medicaid program to restructure resources.
-The Plans will be better able than the current Medicaid program to support providers by assisting with issues such as transportation, referrals and patient compliance that can be problematic in the current program.
-The networks will better support providers in dealing with problematic patients so doctors do not have to expend the time and resources to do so.
+Health Plans have more flexibility to restructure resources.
+The Plans are better able to support providers by assisting with issues such as transportation, referrals and patient compliance that can be problematic in the current program.
+The networks better support providers in dealing with problematic patients so doctors do not have to expend the time and resources to do so.

-Please refer to the Health Plans' Provider Handbooks or direct this question to the Health Plans' Provider Relations, as each Plan will establish their own authorization policies. (which do require approval from DHH).
+Please refer to the Health Plans' Provider Handbooks or direct this question to the Health Plans' Provider Relations, as each Plan has established their own authorization policies. (which do require approval from DHH).

 According to the contract, the Health Plan is financially responsible for post-stabilization care services rendered out of network when pre-approved by a Health Plan representative or provider; or not pre-approved but administered within one hour of requesting prior authorization to maintain the patient's stabilized condition.

-For the shared-savings plans, Molina will continue to handle claims processing and payment.
-For the prepaid plans, the plans will handle claims directly.
+Molina will continue to handle claims processing and payment for FFS members.
+The Health Plans will handle claims directly.
 The Health Plans, not the providers, will be responsible for making patient referrals and ensuring access to specialty care, reducing the burden on providers.